 Prior, Celina managed global community investments at Timberland in Stratham, NH.
 She spent nearly a decade as an educator in public schools and has served as advisor and board member to numerous organizations at the local and statewide level.
-She currently serves on the board of Northern Forest Center.
+She currently serves as the vice-chair for the board of Northern Forest Center.
 Celina holds BA and MA degrees from the University of New Hampshire.

 Peter Bergh is a former member and chair of the Foundation’s Board of Directors.
 He is retired from Prince Communications — an employee communications consulting firm he co-owned with his wife, Janet Prince.
 Prior to joining Prince Communications in 1988, he spent eight years in commercial banking, finance and marketing.

 He is actively involved in rural economic development, land conservation and outdoor education, working part-time as a Registered Maine Guide for L.L.
 Bean, and serving on the Board of Directors of The Northern Forest Center.
 Peter has a BA from the University of Maine at Orono and a Master of Business Administration from Northeastern University in Boston.
 He and Janet live in Portsmouth.